aaltsys/doc-server3/install/02_install.rst

 *  Gigabit Ethernet Adapter
 *  DVD-ROM Drive, *required for installation*

-Our recommended hardware configuration is provided in :doc:`01_hardware`.
+Our recommended hardware configuration is provided in :ref:`hardware`.

 Hardware Configuration
 =============================